Philosophy of Artificial Intelligence

 Arts & Technology

 Computational Geometry is a relatively new field concerned with designing algorithms and computer programs to perform geometric computations.
 A need for such computations arises in many fields: computer graphics, robotics, pattern recognition, geography, manufacturing, protein folding, and so on.
 My own work has leaned toward the theoretical, rather than applied end of the spectrum of possibilities.
 I started my career with a focus on visibility algorithms, which led to the monograph Art Gallery Theorems and Algorithms.
-Most recently, I have concentrated on folding & unfolding, which led to a second monograph Geometric Folding Algorithms: Linkages, Origami, Polyhedra.
-In between I've been interested in the full range of topics covered in my first textbook, the Handbook I co-edited, and a second coauthored textbook.
-See my full list of papers here.
+Most recently, I have concentrated on folding & unfolding, which led to a co-authored research monograph Geometric Folding Algorithms, and two books at the high-school level, How To Fold It and Pop-Up Geometry.
+In between I've been interested in the full range of topics covered in my first textbook, the Handbook I co-edited, and a second co-authored textbook.
+See my (partial) list of papers here.
+My latest work is on Reshaping Convex Polyhedra.

-Here is one of my recent forays into math & art that I find somehow calming:
+Here is one of my forays into math & art that I find somehow calming:

 Thirteen Gears (© Joseph O'Rourke 2013)